To help the decision on which technique to choose, we expanded upon the short labels you see in the graph to help scope the response more carefully.

 However, research shows that retail conversion rates are significantly lower on a smartphone, so there is work to be done for many businesses to optimise conversion on mobile, although they will likely always stay lower than desktop.

 Mobile also has a large impact on search marketing as Google vigorously follows its mobile-first mantra.
-It’s a somewhat misleading mantra since the reality is that many web users are still using a desktop, laptop and tablet devices and there is a danger with mobile responsive designs that conversion on higher resolution screens may fall if mobile optimised.
+It’s a somewhat misleading mantra since the reality is that many web users are still using desktop, laptop and tablet devices and there is a danger with mobile responsive designs that conversion on higher resolution screens may fall if mobile optimised.
 Instead, leading companies are looking at adaptive mobile design approaches which have the benefit of serving more relevant, contextual content and CTAs for users and reducing load times.

 5. Social media marketing including Social CRM and Social Customer Care

 Continued growth in social media usage overall, but with reduced popularity of some social networks in some countries.
-For example, Twitter and Facebook are in decline or plateauing in many western markets while Snapchat, Instagram and Pinterest are still growing in usage.
+For example, Twitter and Facebook are in decline or plateauing in many Western markets while Snapchat, Instagram and Pinterest are still growing in usage.

 Trends in social media marketing are often controlled by the efforts of the social networks to monetise and this has seen Facebook and Instagram, in particular, make changes such that businesses now need to ‘pay to play’ to get the reach needed to have an impact.
 They have continued to innovate in their targeting and remarketing options.